prabhakarBU/corteva_weather_api/README.md

 Run unit test cases by running following command on the terminal: pytest

-Deployment:
+Deployment:</br>
-Approach 1: ( Naive Approach )
+Approach 1: ( Naive Approach )</br>
-This approach is when the architecture is a basic setup of EC2 server/s and the code just needs to be deployed to the EC2s.
+This approach is when the architecture is a basic setup of EC2 server/s and the code just needs to be deployed to the EC2s. </br>
--Creating a Github action workflow which triggers whenever we push a new build -The Github action workflow has a file called "workflow.yml" that has bunch of jobs and build steps which could be configured based on the environment.
+-Creating a Github action workflow which triggers whenever we push a new build</br>
+-The Github action workflow has a file called "workflow.yml" that has bunch of jobs and build steps which could be configured based on the environment.</br>
-Steps:
+Steps:</br>
--Create Environments under Settings in Github section to provide our app secrets, aws secrets etc.
+-Create Environments under Settings in Github section to provide our app secrets, aws secrets etc.</br>
--Then, create a file .github/workflows/workflow.yml that would look somewhat like below:
+-Then, create a file .github/workflows/workflow.yml that would look somewhat like below:</br>

         name: "Development Build"
         on: